sthomsondiagram/NarlyFortuneTeller/README.md

 # Fortune Service (Narly Prototype)

-This is the **AI → Print pipeline** for Narly the Narwhal.
+This is the **Coin → Mic → AI → Print pipeline** for Narly the Narwhal.
-It takes a question (currently hard-coded), gets a response from an AI model, formats it into a fortune, and prints it to a thermal printer.
+When a coin is inserted, Narly listens for a spoken question, gets a response from an AI model, formats it into a fortune, and prints it to a thermal printer.

 ## Getting Started